 At the outset tasks set in the group projects are small in scale and achievability.
 By weeks 3, 4, 5 and onwards students will be challenged to set broader goals for themselves and the group.

 For example, an initial group project may be to do a “show & tell” with one of the youth groups students will be volunteering with in the town.
 In later weeks group projects include organising cultural over-night trips to various locations around Ireland or leading the organisation of one of their outdoor activities for customers of a local surf school.

 Ultimately students aim towards creating and implementing a major 3 night cultural trip, which should encompass much of what they have learned during the Program.
 Students are given a set budget and free-rein to choose a site of cultural significance and then develop a trip around this.

 All project work is student led with guidance from their IGY leader.
 Students are encouraged to be creative, thoughtful and inventive in their project work.
 There are no right or wrong answers and all ideas are teased out and reflected upon.

 Self-governance, where students take ownership of their gap year experience is a major theme at Irish Gap Year.
 Our goal is to gradually increase the level of responsibility taken on by the students, from the small things such as, who will tidy up after meals to the bigger matters of completing group projects.

 Responsibility will increase while maintaining a fun, safe and structured environment.
 We want students to grow personally and increase their level of respect for their fellow students along with work as a team.
 Students are asked to take on personal responsibilities and also be responsible collectively.

-As our program progresses students to take a more active role in planning and executing daily activities.
+As our program progresses students are encouraged to take a more active role in planning and executing daily activities.
 While students will be supervised by team leaders, increasing individual and group responsibilities given to the students help build strong group dynamics and facilitate a sense of ownership through their own planning, efforts and success.